kameleyon/blackwiki/CONTRIBUTING.md

 * Provide a step-by-step description of the suggested enhancement
 * Provide specific examples to demonstrate the steps
 * Describe the current behavior and explain which behavior you expected to see instead
-* Explain why this enhancement would be useful to most BlackWiki users
+* Explain why this enhancement would be useful to most AfroWiki users

 ### Pull Requests